Templates & Sharing¶

 Publishing creates a snapshot.
 Later edits to your source document do not change the published template until you republish.

-• Republish — updates the published template from your current source document.
-Anyone who imports the template after republishing gets the new content; existing imports are unaffected.
+- Update Template — when your source document has changed since publishing, a divergence banner offers this action to update the published template from your current source document.
+Anyone who imports the template afterward gets the new content; existing imports are unaffected.

 Stars on a template are public counts visible to the template's author.

 A document is private to you by default.
-Use Share in the top bar to copy a public link — anyone with the link can read the document; only you can edit.
-Read-only viewers see a Fork action that creates their own independent, editable copy.
+Use Share in the top bar to open the share dialog, switch the document to Shared, and copy its link.
+Anyone with the link can read the document (on deployments that disable guest viewing, the reader must be signed in); only you can edit.
+Read-only viewers see a Save Copy action that creates their own independent, editable copy.

 Sharing a document is not the same as publishing a template: